 - Microwave on high for 1 1/2 to 2 minutes, depending on microwave strength and thickness of mug.
 If it still doesn’t feel done after that time, continue to microwave in 30 second increments until desired consistency is reached.

-** can easily be subbed with your favourite milk.
+* can easily be subbed with brown sugar. ** can easily be subbed with your favourite milk.
 Use dairy or soy to make this nut-free.

 Looking for more mug cake recipes?
 Try one of these!